Prosperity Without Growth

-Seven years after it was first published, Prosperity without Growth is no longer a radical narrative whispered by a marginal fringe, but an essential vision of social progress in a post-crisis world.
+Nine years after it was first published, Prosperity without Growth is no longer a radical narrative whispered by a marginal fringe, but an essential vision of social progress in a post-crisis world.
 Fulfilling that vision is simply the most urgent task of our times.

 “It’s hard to improve a classic, but Jackson has done it.” — Herman Daly

 “Essential reading for those refusing to succumb to a dystopic future.” — Yanis Varoufakis